temp-labx/scCADI/README.md

 python AE_train.py
 ```
 ### Step 3: Train the Conditional Diffusion model
-The `impute/backbone_train.py` Python script is used to train conditional diffusion model in the latent space learned by the AE, incorporating prior biological knowledge as conditional input during training,to obtain the trained diffusion model.
+The `impute/backbone_train.py` Python script is used to train conditional diffusion model in the latent space learned by the AE, incorporating prior biological knowledge as conditional input during training, to obtain the trained diffusion model.
 ```bash
 python backbone_train.py
 ```